umangkedia/node-service-discovery/README.md

 Service Discovery module for nodejs

 A Service Discovery framework built on Zookeeper.
-This is an extension to the nicely built Zoologist module.
+This is an extension to the nicely built [Zoologist](https://github.com/ph0bos/zoologist) module.
+This also enables dynamic service registration and de-registration with ZK while also guarding for other services' registration and de-registration.

 ## Installation